 How do electric car and battery warranties work?

-The good news is that electric cars mostly have the same warranty cover as petrol and diesel models and occasionally a bit more.
+The good news is that electric cars mostly have the same warranty cover as petrol and diesel models, and sometimes a bit more than that.
+One good example is MG, which offers a seven-year warranty on models such as the MG ZS EV.

 In fact, many makers have two policies.
 The vehicle warranty covers things like manufacturer defects, but the component warranty often includes the electric motors, cables, inverter and charge connectors.